perlmaster/perlstuff/README.md

-col-summary.pl - produce a counts summary of a column from a CSV file choosedir.pl - choose a sub-directory from the current directory and copy the chgosen name to the clipboard freespace.pl - display detailed info about the drives on your windows system
+col-summary.pl - produce a counts summary of a column from a CSV file choosedir.pl - choose a sub-directory from the current directory and copy the chgosen name to the clipboard freespace.pl - display detailed info about the drives on your windows system styles.pl - find the styling rules in a CSS file

 the other files in this repository are files that are "required" by the above named scripts